willwade/MacroServerMac/README.md

     python MacroClient/Client.py -cmd mouse -scmd 'subcommandid:change_location|value:100|direction:0|click:0'

-or something like:
+to move the mouse. or to send a keystroke, something like:

     python MacroClient/Client.py --host 192.168.1.121 -cmd send_key -scmd "normalkey:k|modifier:0"

-to move the mouse.
 NB: With this you don't need MindExpress.
 It will control your mac over the air through the commandline!

 If you want to run the app without python on Windows you can [download the binary here](http://app-macro.s3.amazonaws.com/Client.exe)